Power line technician training program

 - high school transcript, and any post secondary school transcripts or training certificates.

 As part of the selection process, candidates will be required to write standardized aptitude tests that assess how well a candidate's abilities match the requirements of the job.
-Candidates will also participate in a 2-day pre-employment skills assessment and trade orientation session, which includes a panel interview and provides candidates with the opportunity to demonstrate job-related skills, including the ability to work at heights, follow instructions, and work as a team member.
+Candidates will also participate in a 2-day pre-employment skills assessment and trade orientation session, which provides candidates with the opportunity to demonstrate job-related skills, including the ability to work at heights, follow instructions, and work as a team member.
 Candidates selected for this session will be required to provide a current driver's abstract.

 If you are interested in this program, set up a job alert from your profile by selecting "Trades" as your area of interest and enter a few key words describing this program.